mulesoft-consulting/salesforce-cpq-billing-netsuite-demo/README.md

 ![Step 14](images/14-find-key.jpg)

-In a web browser, navigate to our [secure properties tool](https://secure-properties-api.us-e1.cloudhub.io/) as pictured below and enter your encryption key **Value** (here **mulesoft_password**).
+In a web browser, navigate to our [secure properties tool](https://secure-properties-api.us-e1.cloudhub.io/) as pictured below and enter your encryption key **Value** (here **INSERT ENCRYPTION KEY HERE... ie: mulesoft_key**).
 Enter your username (here **your_username** as an example) and click **Generate** to encrypt your username.
-Use the algorithm "Blowfish".
+Use the Algorithm "Blowfish" and State "CBC (default)".
 Find the encrypted value below and save it for later.
 Repeat this process to encrypt your password.

 ![Step 15](images/15-encrypted-username.jpg)